Registered Nurse Graduates

 For further information, please do not hesitate to contact the Transition to Primary Nursing Program Officer on 02 9477 8700 or by email on email@example.com.

-Announcement - applications for the Program for the Sydney North region closed on Friday, November 2nd 2018.
+Announcement - Expressions of Interest / Applications for the Program for the Sydney North region open 2 April 2019.
+Applicants will be informed of the outcome of their applications after 31 July 2019.
 Please note that notifications of acceptance of applications are not being sent out.